Female tent camper walking dog on leash

 Parasites and Tapeworms

-Tapeworms are common parasites of cottontail and jackrabbits that do not pose a risk to human health and should not be confused with other diseases such as tularemia.
-Tapeworms may cause intestinal infections if eaten by domestic dogs or cats.
-The most common parasite encountered by rabbit hunters in Colorado is the tapeworm Taenia Pisiformis that causes small fluid-filled cysts, each containing a floating white dot.
+Tapeworms are common parasites of cottontail and jackrabbits.
+These types of tapeworms don’t pose a risk to human health — and should not be confused with diseases with some similar symptoms such as tularemia — but may cause intestinal infections if eaten by domestic dogs or cats.
+Taenia pisiformis is one of the most common.

 What to Look For

-• Fluid-filled cysts, each containing a floating white dot, in the belly or chest of a rabbit or hare
+• Fluid-filled cysts, each containing a floating white dot, on the belly or chest of a rabbit or hare

 • Thick, white spots or lines at the surface of the liver of a rabbit or hare

-Hydatid cysts are large, fluid-filled cysts containing immature tapeworms in moose and elk, that were consumed by eating canid (wolves, domestic dogs, and coyotes) feces while grazing.
-Cysts in harvested elk and moose are not infectious to people but can infect domestic dogs.
-The disease can spread to humans through pet waste.
+Hydatid cysts, found on the lungs and liver of infected moose or elk, are large, fluid-filled cysts containing immature tapeworms.
+Moose and elk can become infected by eating wolf, domestic dog or coyote feces while grazing.
+Cysts in harvested elk and moose organs are not infectious to people but can infect domestic dogs, and the disease can spread to humans through pet waste.
 Consult your veterinarian for regular deworming of pets.

 What to Look For

-• Large, fluid-filled cysts that contain “hydatid sand” in lungs or liver
+• Large, fluid-filled cysts that contain hundreds of tiny white grains — known as “hydatid sand” — in lungs or liver

 • May be confused with common cysticercosis that does not affect people

-Cysticercosis is common in most big game species in Colorado, including deer, elk, moose, bighorn sheep, and pronghorn.
-The most common parasites encountered by big game hunters are the tapeworms Taenia hydatigena and Taenia ovis krabbei.
-These worms live in the intestines of wild carnivores such as coyotes, foxes, mountain lions, and bobcats.
-Tapeworms spread when feces of these infected carnivores contain tapeworm eggs that are deposited on the ground and are eaten by grazing animals such as deer.
-Cysticercosis does not pose a risk to human health, but may cause intestinal infections if eaten by domestic dogs or cats
+The most common parasites encountered by big-game hunters are the tapeworms Taenia hydatigena and Taenia ovis krabbei: Both cause a disease in deer, elk, moose, bighorn sheep and pronghorn known as cysticercosis.
+These worms live in the intestines of wild carnivores such as coyotes, foxes, mountain lions and bobcats.
+When these carnivores defecate, tapeworm eggs get onto the ground and the grass; big-game animals then swallow the eggs as they graze, leading to infection.
+Cysticercosis does not pose a risk to human health, but may cause intestinal infections if eaten by domestic dogs or cats.

 What to Look For